sophiebatten123/GinAmore/README.md

 The following features would help improve the site further, given more time I would have liked to have included these elements in my current project:

-- Reccomended gin products within the cocktail recipe pages of the site, pointing users to mentioned gins and increasing the CTR of the site further, whilst improving sales.
+- Recommended gin products within the cocktail recipe pages of the site, pointing users to mentioned gins and increasing the CTR of the site further, whilst improving sales.
 - Extended sorting capabilities of the cocktail recipes to improve UX further and help them find their favourites.
 - Improve searching to extend to cocktail recipes not only products.
 - A forum area to allowing users to share their own recipes, all with a like function for others to use.